tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Duo (The Lovers)

 Players with supporter can invite others to play with themselves in this two-player mode
-To one of the people, most output values will be halved, for example sent attacks and accumulated climb speed xp etc.
+To the perspective of one person, most output values will be halved, for example sent attacks and accumulated climb speed xp etc.

 After both players die the game ends, but after one player dies the other player can do revive task(s) to revive their teammate, the tasks are divided into six grades ABCDEF, listed below